haronmunene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3. A script that counts the number of directories in the PATH
 4. A script that liss environment variables
 5. A script that lists all local variables and environment variables, and functions
+6. A script that creates a new local variable